PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 [*] Nmap: Nmap done: 1 IP address (1 host up) scanned in 16.23 seconds
 ```

 This scan told me that the target looked to be a linux host, specifically running a 3.10-3.13 kernel.
-It also told me that, atleast initially, it would look like I was facing a LAMP stack.
+It also told me that, atleast initially, it would look like it was running a LAMP stack.
 I figured at this point it would be a good chance to do some happy path clicking around the site.

 #### Visiting the Daily Bugle
 I opened the site in my browser to what looked like a news-focused blog.

 ![daily index](/img/daily_bugle_http_index.png)

 There wasn't any immediately links available to any sort of admin page, outside of a simple login panel on the homepage.
-Happy path clicking around the site didn't yield any other information about potential users or even which CMS the site was using as far as I could identify.
+Happy path clicking around the site also didn't yield any other information about potential users or even which CMS the site was using as far as I could identify.
 Without a hint of a username I didn't want to attempt any bruteforce.

-At this point, I decided to enumerate directories on the site to see if I could find a directory that would yield more information.
+Thus, I decided to enumerate directories on the site to see if I could find anything that would yield more information about what kinda site this was.

 ### Enumerating directories on the site
 In order to run the directory enumeration, I reached for my favorite enumeration tool and directory wordlist.